 Traveling far and wide isn’t always possible.
 However, it’s fascinating to see how new styles of music develop over time as cultures merged their traditional styles together.

 Looking to grow your friend group?
 If you learn drums, you’ll be able to talk drums with new people who are also drummers.
 With lots of opportunities to form your own band or join an orchestra, marching band, drum circle, or percussion ensemble, you’ll have many options to meet new and exciting people.

 Learning drums gives you the foundation to play various instruments: djembe drums, congas, clave, marching bass drums, triangle – even typewriters, spoons, and buckets.

 A percussionist’s bag of toys is endless, and part of the fun is discovering new sounds to play.

 9. Get Fit

-A hardy session of drumming is a great way to get your sweat on while having fun.
-According to one study, “Just by using hand drums and moving to the beat, people burned an average of 270.4 calories in a half hour.”
+One hardy drumming session is a great way to get your sweat on while having fun.
+According to one study, “Just by using hand drums and moving to the beat, people burned an average of 270.4 calories in a half-hour.”